AltahhanAi/Data_Science/docs/content/unit4/04_03a_multi_layer_multi_output.md

 !!! success "Learning outcomes:"
 	After completing this lesson you should be able to:

-    * build the architecture of a two layer or multilayer neural network
+    * build the architecture of a two layer or multi-layer neural network
     *	address the regression problem in full using feature extraction process that is built into the neural network architecture, negating the need from the designer to select fixed basis functions
     *	understand the role of activation function in the context of a neural network
     *	devise a suitable loss function for a neural network